 Keep a check on your reactions and treat your partner with care and respect.
 You’re not each other’s enemy.
 That said, if they’re really pushing your buttons, take care of yourself by stepping away until things have calmed down.
 Else, you can seek separation legal advice if matters get worse between you two.

 Take your time (And let your partner take theirs)

 It’s only natural to feel impatient during your separation in marriage.
 After all, you want to know what it’s going to mean for your marriage.

 Rushing things won’t help in the long term, however.
 A separation needs to run its course.
 Take as long as you need to figure things out and let your partner do the same.

-There’s no guarantee that a separation will end in reconciliation.
+One separation advice for married couples – there’s no guarantee that a separation will end in reconciliation.
 Do your best to nurture yourself and get the help and support you need so that no matter what, you’ll make the best decision for your future.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.